 Bristol fashion was added later and is first seen in print during Bristol's heyday as a trading port, in the early 19th century; for example, this extract from John Davis' Travels of four years and a half in the United States of America, 1803:

 ...says I to the girl, "this is neither ship-shape, nor Bristol fashion."

-Admiral William Henry Smyth's 1865 Sailor's Word-book - an alphabetical digest of nautical terms, which is a treasure trove of nautically inspired phrases, has a definition of the phrase:
+Admiral William Henry Smyth's 1867 The Sailor's Word-Book: an alphabetical digest of nautical terms, which is a treasure trove of nautically inspired phrases, has a definition of the phrase:

 "Said when Bristol was in its palmy commercial days - and its shipping was all in proper good order."